On conformally recurrent manifolds of dimension greater than 4: Examples of conformally recurrent manifolds

-By similar calculations it is shown that the manifold is recurrent with the same recurrence vector: $\nabla_i R_{jklm}=\alpha_i R_{jklm}$.
-Therefore the Weyl tensor is recurrent, i.e. the manifold is a (CR)$_n$.
-Since $\alpha $ is a gradient, by \eqref{eq3} the metric is Weyl semi-symmetric (for the same reason it is Ricci semi-symmetric and semi-symmetric).\\ The form of the metric gives $\alpha^2 = (q'''/q'')^2\ge 0$.\\ The simple forms of the Riemann and Ricci tensors in the defining frame \eqref{esempiobello}, imply the tensorial identity $\alpha^k\alpha^m R_{jklm} = \alpha^2 R_{jl}$.
+Further, the manifold is recurrent with the same recurrence vector: $\nabla_i R_{jklm}=\alpha_i R_{jklm}$.
+Therefore the Weyl tensor is recurrent, i.e. the manifold is a conformally recurrent manifold.
+Since $\alpha $ is a gradient, by \eqref{eq3} the metric is Weyl semi-symmetric (for the same reason it is Ricci semi-symmetric and semi-symmetric).\\ The form of the metric gives $\alpha^k\alpha_k = (q'''/q'')^2\ge 0$.\\ The simple forms of the Riemann and Ricci tensors in the defining frame Eq.~(\ref{esempiobello}), imply the tensorial identity $\alpha^k\alpha^m R_{jklm} = \alpha^i\alpha_i R_{jl}$.
 Since the curvature scalar is zero, it follows that $\alpha^k\alpha^m R_{km}=0$.

-If $\alpha^2=0$ then $\alpha = (p'/p, 0,0,\dots)$ and $R_{ij}\propto \alpha_i\alpha_j$ in the defining frame.
+If $\alpha^k\alpha_k=0$ then $\alpha = (p'/p, 0,0,\dots)$ and $R_{ij}\propto \alpha_i\alpha_j$ in the defining frame.
 Then in any frame the Ricci tensor is rank-one: $R_{ij}= \frac{1}{2}\alpha_i\alpha_j\, (pq'')(p'/p)^{-2}$.
 This has the following consequences: $\alpha^m R_{jklm}= \nabla^m R_{jklm} = \nabla_k R_{jl}- \nabla_j R_{kl} = \alpha_k R_{jl}-\alpha_j R_{kl}=0$ and, after simple calculations, $\alpha^m C_{jklm}=0$.
 For a Lorentzian metric ($|pq|>2$), the last result characterizes the manifold as type $II'_{abd}$ in the Bel-Debever-Ortaggio classification \cite{Ortaggio09}.